hacks-guide/Guide-WiiU/docs/user-guide/aroma/sd-preparation.md

     1. Scroll down to the **Download** section.
     1. Read through the steps and click on the checkboxes.
     1. Click on `Download Payloads` and `Download Base Aroma`.
+- The latest release of the [Sigpatches Module](https://github.com/marco-calautti/SigpatchesModuleWiiU/releases).
+    - You will need to download the `01_sigpatches.rpx` file.

 ### Instructions

 1. Insert your Wii U's SD Card into your PC.
 1. **Extract** and copy the `wiiu` folder of the two newly downloaded *`.zip`* files to the root of your SD Card.
     - The two `wiiu` folders should be merged if not done automatically.
+1. Copy the `01_sigpatches.rpx` file to `/wiiu/environments/aroma/modules/setup` on your SD Card.

 ?> If your computer asks you to overwrite existing files on your SD Card, you will need to click yes.